Have a question or want to get in touch? Message me below.

 Q. How can I subscribe to the first book in Martha’s trilogy?

-Q. Will Martha offer writing courses on this site?
+Q. Will Martha offer online writing lessons?

 First-person journalism covers everything from news features to magazine articles to memoirs and personal essays.
 It combines the passionate involvement of the first-person voice with the truthful substance of journalistic research.